iworks/iworks-pwa/readme.txt

 == Changelog ==

-Project maintained on github at [iworks/iworks-pwa](https://github.com/iworks/iworks-pwa).
+Project maintained on GitHub at [iworks/iworks-pwa](https://github.com/iworks/iworks-pwa).

+= 1.7.0 (2025-03-13) =
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.8.

 = 1.6.9 (2025-03-09) =
 * A extra check for the `get_current_screen()` function has been added. [#12](https://github.com/iworks/iworks-pwa/issues/12).
 Props for [inmyopinion202](https://github.com/inmyopinion202).
 * Data sanitization has been added in several places.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.7.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.7.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.3.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.2.3.
 * The `load_plugin_texdomain()` function has been removed.
 * Warnings during AJAX calls has been fixed.
 * Updating plugin from GitHub releases has been improved.